-As a recruiter, I spend my entire day on Linkedin scanning people's digital resumes.
-And honestly, I should probably write an entire other blog post about the most terrible Linkedins I have seen (it can be traumatic!).
-But instead, I'm am going to give you a simple Linkedin makeover formula that will take less than 10 minutes.
-If you need help or even if you think your Linkedin is flawless, take a look and let me know if you have any additions!
+At a recruiting agency, we spend entire days on LinkedIn scanning people's digital resumes.
+And honestly, I should probably write an entire other blog post about the most terrible LinkedIns I have seen (it can be traumatic!).
+But instead, I'm am going to give you a simple LinkedIn makeover formula that will take less than 10 minutes.
+If you need help or even if you think your LinkedIn is flawless, take a look and let me know if you have any additions!

 1. The Photo

 Your professional headshot is just that... a professional headshot.
 I'm not saying you need to go pay $1k to get photos taken.
 I am saying that your photo should be a clear, simple image of your face.
 That's it.

 Examples from our team:

 I wrote "Marketing Manager at Will Reed."
 Short and sweet.
 You don't need some catchy phrase or a bunch of symbols.
 The simpler and cleaner the better.
 And do your best to use the industry term for your position.
 If your company calls your role something spunky, that is so fun.
 But if you are wanting your LinkedIn to be comprehensible to those who are not as your company as well, put the corresponding job title.
 (Hint: If you need help figuring out what that is, check out job postings on job sites to see what they are calling roles like yours!)

 |Use industry wide job title.||Use symbols or bizarre phrases - keep it simple.|